deltafi/deltafi/deltafi-docs/public/docs/flows.md

 ### Examples
 #### Example Publisher
-Time ingress that publishes the `DeltaFile` based on the content type
+Timed ingress that publishes the `DeltaFile` based on the content type
 ```json
 {
   "name": "sample-timed-ingress",